Shell gives customers option to offset their carbon emissions for two cents per litre | CBC News

 "We see a lot of demand from customers to start helping.
 How can a customer who maybe can't afford to buy an electric car, but wants to do something to help the environment, get involved?" said Shell Canada president Michael Crothers in an interview.

-"This is part of the transition while we continue to shift our energy mix as a company toward renewable power and renewable fuels."
+"This is part of the transition while we continue to shift our energy mix as a company towards renewable power and renewable fuels."

 How it works